 Romance Epic is the best known genre of Franco-Italian literature, largely because many examples from this genre were preserved in a collection of texts now at the Biblioteca Nazionale San Marco in Venice, along with other examples preserved in various institutions.
 French versions of these epic romance stories often formed the basis for Franco-Italian versions of the same material, but original works were created in Franco-Italian as well.
 Three different kinds of romance epic were copied and created in Italy; these referred to the three distinct matières, or subjects, about which authors wrote, including:

-1. The “Matière de France,” with members from the court of Carolingian France as the central character,
+1. The “Matière de France,” with members from the court of Carolingian France as central characters;

-2. The “Matière de Bretagne,” centered around the character of Arthur, and the knights of the Round Table,
+2. The “Matière de Bretagne,” centered around the characters of Arthur and his knights of the Round Table;

-3. The “Matière de Rome (or Matière Antiqua),” which interpreted and reinterpreted historical and mythological sources related to the story of Greece and Rome.
+3. The “Matière de Rome (or Matière Antiqua),” which interpreted and reinterpreted historical and mythological sources related to the stories of Greece and Rome.

-These three matieres were first described in writing by Jean Bodel, a late twelfth- to early thirteenth-century author of the Song of the Saxons.
+These three matières were first described in writing by Jean Bodel, the late twelfth- to early thirteenth-century author of the Song of the Saxons.

 Not all Romance Epics that circulated in Italy were in Franco-Italian.
 Many copies of the French versions also circulated, relatively unchanged, throughout Italy during this time.

 As is common with later Romance epic, some Franco-Italian works combine the three strands of Romance Epic into one text, and therefore defy categorization into one of the three matières above.
 Among these texts are: